-Continental Kennel Club (CKC) will be one of the featured presenters at the Texas Vocational Agriculture Teachers Association Professional Development Conference on July 24, 2011, at the Arlington Convention Center in Arlington, Texas.
-CKC staff professionals will be conducting multiple workshops demonstrating its innovative Canine Care and Training Program (CCTP).
+Continental Kennel Club (CKC) will be exhibitors at the Texas Vocational Agriculture Teachers Association Professional Development Conference at the Amarillo Civic Center in Amarillo, Texas.
+CKC staff professionals will be available to provide information and resources needed to join the innovative Canine Care and Training Program (CCTP) to conference attendees.
 This cutting edge program is creating quite a buzz among educators throughout the United States.
-Several schools have incorporated the innovative program into their agriculture and animal science curricula with remarkable results.
+Several schools have incorporated the innovative program into agriculture and animal science curricula with remarkable results.

 The CCTP program was developed by Continental Kennel Club in 2006 as a vehicle to expose students to the benefits of using positive reinforcement to change animal behavior, to teach students communication skills and how to have a better relationship with their pets.
 After the initial pilot program in 2006, the program was subsequently approved by the Louisiana Department of Education as a one-half semester credit course in the Agriculture, Food, and Natural Resources programs cluster.

 The Canine Care and Training Program is all encompassing and begins with the origins of the canine species and includes advanced training methods that have been used to develop canines into an integral part of society, both as domestic companions to people and as co-laborers alongside farmers, law enforcement officials, search and rescue units, and many other fields that provide crucial public services today.

 The curriculum includes detailed instructions for teaching animal behavior, basic animal care, the health and nutritional needs of dogs, the developmental needs of puppies, and the safe handling of dogs.
 Teachers that complete the instructor’s program receive a certificate and all of the course materials for the program.